 ‘We remove the stress and confusion tied to your career using our online courses, virtual career support, and private community.
 After years of working with people dealing with career ruts, we learned the right combination of courses, coaching, and community are the key to true career transformation.’

 ‘Alexander is the founder and Chief Happiness Officer of Woohoo inc and one of the world’s leading experts on happiness at work.
 He is an author and speaker, presenting and conducting workshops on happiness at work at businesses and conferences in over 30 countries.’

-‘Levo arms you with the tools to develop your talent, build connections and stay inspired day in and day out as you grow and develop.
-We believe you can create a life you’re passionate about.’
+Watch Her Work focusses on the tools to develop your talent, build connections and stay inspired day in and day out as you grow and develop.

 ‘We help women cultivate successful careers through expert advice, interviews, and videos, one-on-one mentoring, online skills-based courses and resources, and a curated job board that speaks to our audience.
 Everything we do comes straight from the best kind of experts—real women who’ve been there and successfully done that.’